cieloazul310/mdx-contents-example/README.md

 # MDX example contents

-> As contents management system
+> As contents management system with [Front Matter] (Headless CMS)

+## Features

+- ESLint for MDX
+- Prettier
+- Schema validation with Front Matter (Work in progress)

 ## How it works?